-4. If the appropriate public defender is unable to represent the defendant, or other good cause appears, the judge, justice or master shall order the appointed. - (a) In a county whose population is less than 100,000, to the Department of Indigent Defense Services or its designee in compliance with the plan of the county for the provision of indigent defense services; or - (b) In a county whose population is 100,000 or more, in compliance with the plan of the county for the provision of indigent defense services. - 5.
+4.] and refer the selection of the attorney: - (a) In a county whose population is less than 100,000, to the Department of Indigent Defense Services or its designee in compliance with the plan of the county for the provision of indigent defense services; or - (b) In a county whose population is 100,000 or more, in compliance with the plan of the county for the provision of indigent defense services. - 5.
 The county or State Public Defender must be reimbursed by the city for costs incurred in appearing in municipal court.
 The county shall reimburse the State Public Defender for costs incurred in appearing in Justice Court, unless the county has transferred the responsibility to provide all indigent defense services for the county to the State Public Defender pursuant to NRS 180.450.
 If a private attorney is appointed as provided in this section, the private attorney must be reimbursed by the county for appearance in Justice Court or the city for appearance in municipal court. [in an amount not to exceed \$75 per case.] - Sec.
 12. Chapter 180 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
 The Department may apply for and accept any available grants, bequests, devises, donations or gifts from any public or private source to carry out the duties of the Department and Board. - 2.
 Any money received pursuant to subsection 1 must be deposited in the Special Account for the Support of Indigent